tradle/models/README.md

 ### required

 optional, array of properties.
 Server and UI both are making sure user enters all of them.

+### softRequired

+optional, array of properties.
+UI is making sure user enters all of them in case they are displayed.

 ### viewCols

 restricts the set of properties that are displayed to the user when the resource is viewed on its own page.
 The order defines the order in which properties are displayed.

 ### editCols